renovatebot/renovate/lib/modules/manager/terraform/readme.md

 #### required_version

-Renovate can update `required_version` dependencies.
+Renovate can update the `required_version` attribute of the Terraform block.

 #### helm_release

+Renovate can update the version attribute of  `helm_release` resources.

 | Name             | Public hosting | Private hosting |
 | ---------------- | :------------: | :-------------: |